-Agricultural Water Management Plans
+13.2.5 Agricultural Water Management Plans

-The Central Valley Improvement Act of 1992 (CVPIA) and Section 210(b) of the Reclamation Reform Act of 1982 requires the preparation and submittal of a Ag WMP from certain entities that enter into a repayment contract or water service contract with the Bureau of Reclamation (USBR).
-Each Plan is required to be updated every 5 years.
+The Water Conservation Act of 2009 (SBx7-7) requires the preparation and submittal of an Agricultural Water Management Plan (Ag WMP) from certain agricultural water suppliers by the end of 2012.
+Each Plan is then required to be updated every 5 years.